datadrivers/terraform-provider-designation/docs/functions/generate_name.md

 page_title: "generate_name function - terraform-provider-designation"
 subcategory: ""
 description: |-
-  Generate a name for a convention with specified parameters
+  Generate a name for a convention and with specified parameters
 ---

 # function: generate_name